Our Process

 • Content: It includes an in-depth analysis of the results, comparisons with previous studies, discussion of theoretical and practical implications, and suggestions for future research.

-• Format: Discussions are structured around themes or key findings, with each subsection addressing specific aspects of the results or their implications.
+• Format: Discussions are structured around themes or key findings, each subsection addressing specific aspects of the results or their implications.

-2. Conclusion Section:
+2. Conclusion Section

 • Content: It includes a brief restatement of the research question or objective, a summary of the main findings, and a final statement that emphasizes the significance of the research.